hugogirard/RagMultilanguageDemo/README.md

 - ✅ You want to preserve original text nuances
 - ✅ Budget is limited
 - ✅ Simple architecture is preferred
+- ✅ Query language typically matches document language

 **Strategy 2 - English Translation** 🔄
 - ✅ English embedding models perform significantly better
 - ✅ Static document collection that can be batch-translated
 - ✅ You need consistent quality across all languages
 - ✅ Evaluation and benchmarking are important

-**Strategy 3 - Hybrid Dual Vector** 🎭
-- ✅ Retrieval quality is critical
-- ✅ Storage costs are acceptable
+- ✅ Cross-language queries are common
-- ✅ You need flexibility for different query scenarios
-- ✅ Production system with diverse language requirements

 ---